-Like the idea of snacking on a homemade pork pie this season?
+Like the idea of snacking on a homemade pork pie this week?
+Or all season?
+At every single picnic?
 You’re in luck: Dickinson & Morris has shared their award-winning Melton Mowbray pork pie recipe, so now you can give it a go yourself.

 Pork Pie Recipe